Nafpaktia

-Nafpaktia (Ναυπακτία), Latinized Naupactia, is the historical name for the region around the port town of Nafpaktos (Naupactus) in Central Greece.

-It is also the name of a municipality in the Aetolia-Acarnania regional unit, West Greece region, Greece.
-The seat of the municipality is the town Nafpaktos.
+Nafpaktia (Ναυπακτία), known in Ancient Greek as Naupactia, is the historical name for the region around the port town of Nafpaktos (Naupactus) in Central Greece.
+It is administered as a municipality of the Aetolia-Acarnania regional unit, with Nafpaktos as its seat.
 The municipality has an area of 876.209 km^{2}.

 Administration

 The municipality Nafpaktia was formed at the 2011 local government reform by the merger of the following 6 former municipalities, that became municipal units: